The more I learn about simplicity, the more I realise just how much we’re all driven by fear. We have such an intense thirst for knowing everything.

-> We have grown up believing that it’s important to sound smart.
+We have grown up believing that it’s important to sound smart.
 Some people pride themselves on being able to talk about social issues and opinions on current events.
-I’m of another view.
+I’m of a different view.

-> I’ve also learnt that when you stop watching the news, you will find out what’s happening if it’s really important anyway.
+I’ve also learned that when you stop watching the news, you’ll find out what’s happening if it’s critical anyway.
 Your friends, family and colleagues will let you know.
 You don’t need to sit behind a TV screen for an hour each night to capture what’s going on.

-> Just to clarify, the news is not all doom and gloom.
+Just to clarify, the news is not all doom and gloom.
 It can also be a great resource to see some of the good things that are happening in the world.
 It’s still a matter of how you want to allocate your time and what motivates you to acquire such information.

 The joy of missing out on social media

 Some of you may or may not know that I’m not a fan of social media.

 I recognise social is a powerful connection tool, and it has undoubtedly helped us spread our message here at The Minimalist Vegan.
 But on a personal level, the thought of investing time in keeping up to date with what others are doing, makes me cringe.

 “Geoffrey quit his job today.”

 Call me old school, but what happened to one-to-one communication.
 Social media has streamlined our social activity so much that we find it more efficient to broadcast our message to a larger group.

 There was a time where we had to carefully watch how much call data we used on our mobile phones.